Aw-Barkhadle

-Aw-Barkhadle is a town located near Hargeisa in modern-day Somaliland.
-It was part of the Muslim empires in the Horn of Africa during the middle ages and served as the capital of the Adal Sultanate.
+Aw-Barkhadle also known as Dakkar/Doggor is a town located near Hargeisa in modern-day Somaliland and served as the capital of the Adal Sultanate, it was part of the Muslim empires in the Horn of Africa during the middle ages.
 It was also the burial place for many of the local leaders including the rulers of the Walashma dynasty that governed the Ifat and Adal Sultanate and kingdoms.
-Prior to that, it was a very important pre-Islamic center.
-The town is wholly dominated by the Eidagale reer Cabdi ciise and Habr Yunis Isaxaaq carre, Also, Abokor Musa clan played a big role for many centuries.
-Both belong to the Garhajis clan.
+Prior to that, it was a very important pre-Islamic center.The burial site is wholly governed by the Eidagale.

 Overview

 The site of Aw-Barkhadle includes archaeological remains, a ruined town within which the current mausoleum of Saint Aw Barkhadle is located, as well as different types of burial traditions, including Christian, Muslim, and others of non-Islamic character such as cairns, dolmens and stelae including phallic gravestones.
 The leaders let themselves be buried at the Aw-Barkhadle site.

 However, the site was a pre-Islamic centre, and the sacred landscape includes a mountain, trees, stones and well associated with deities, most prominently the sky God Waaq.
 Here, everything has been given a meaning and placed in a divine order.
 It connects the pre-Islamic/pre-Christian with the Islamic through myths, legends and ancestor worship.